Aliases for SOAT2 Gene

 GeneCards Summary for SOAT2 Gene

 SOAT2 (Sterol O-Acyltransferase 2) is a Protein Coding gene.
-Diseases associated with SOAT2 include wolman disease and focal dermal hypoplasia.
-Among its related pathways are Carbon metabolism and Metabolism.
+Diseases associated with SOAT2 include focal dermal hypoplasia and wolman disease.
+Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
 GO annotations related to this gene include transferase activity, transferring acyl groups and fatty-acyl-CoA binding.
 An important paralog of this gene is DGAT1.

 UniProtKB/Swiss-Prot for SOAT2 Gene